AdobeDocs/campaign-standard.en/help/administration/using/syncwithlaunch-faq.md

 ## I am unable to edit a configured mobile application in Adobe Campaign Standard and mobile applications are in Read-mode only. {#read-mode-mobile-app}

-Check the organizational unit of the mobile application in the **[!UICONTROLAccess Authorization ]** section.
+Check the organizational unit of the mobile application in the **[!UICONTROL Access Authorization ]** section.
 Only users of the assigned organizational unit can edit the mobile application.

 For more information on organizational unit, refer to this [page](../../administration/using/organizational-units.md).